ryanpcmcquen/basque/README.md

 ---

 Too lazy to do local setup?
-You can give it a spin using Gitpod!
+You can give it a spin using Gitpod (no sound or key repeats though)!

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ryanpcmcquen/basque)